Air Hostess with the Mostess! ABC's New Show Pan Am and Charlton's Tri-Am Saga

 Romance comics were full of stories of career girls.
-Becoming a stewardesses (or air hostesses) as they were called back then, was a viable career option for the young, single gal looking to broaden her horizons and earn some money before settling down.
+Becoming a stewardess (or air hostesses) as they were called back then, was a viable career option for the young, single gal looking to broaden her horizons and earn some money before settling down.
 This story, "Rendevous on Cloud 9" [sic] from Career Girl Romances #47 (October 1968) tells the story of one such young stewardess, Tessa Clark.
 The story is narrated throughout by Ms. Lydia Chalmers Drew, the Supervisor of Stewardesses for Tri-Am Airlines (obviously a play on Pan Am).

 Tessa has yearned to have a career in air travel since childhood.
 She follows her dreams by graduating at the top of her high school class and working for Tri-Am part time while taking college courses -- something Ms. Drew recommended to her from the beginning.

 After training and graduation, Tessa is assigned to Tri-Am's Paris flight with the handsome (and slightly cocky) young pilot, Sam Bollard.
 Once they arrive in Paris, Tessa goes off on her own to explore the city.
 She is followed by a creepy local named Pierre, who starts harassing her on top of the Eiffel Tower.
 Having been unable to get Tessa out of his mind, Sam miraculously appears and tells Pierre to scram.

 Sam apologizes for his cold behavior during Tessa's first flight and asks her out to a romantic dinner to make up for it.
 They have a wonderful time as evidenced by this wonderfully hilarious (and stern) panel.